HFCC Reliability Ride 2019

 All profits go to our local air ambulance.

-After the great success last year, we are delighted to announce the rescheduling of 2018 reliability ride.
-This year – it was the snow and ice that got us, so fingers crossed for May.
+After the great success last year, we are delighted to announce the 2019 reliability ride.

-Last year, despite the weather gods looking down on us, over 30 hardy souls set off for a tour of our favourite routes and to be greeted on their return with a warm welcome, hot soup, tea and biccies and a good chat about bikes.
+Last year, over 30 riders set off for a tour of our favourite routes, to be greeted on their return with a warm welcome, hot soup, tea and biccies and a good chat about bikes.

-This year we’re upping the stakes with a start and finish at the Rushden Transport Museum, where in addition to the soup, rolls and cake, finishers can wind down with a beer (not free I’m afraid – but great value) at the CAMRA award winning station bar.
+This year we’re using the same venue – with a start and finish at the Rushden Transport Museum where in addition to the soup, rolls and cake, finishers can wind down with a beer (not free I’m afraid – but great value) at the CAMRA award winning station bar.
 The start and finish is The Transport Museum in Rushden.

 Three routes to choose from, with check points set up for each.